Basic Visium exploratory data analysis

 PC1, which explains far more variance than PC2, separates the injury site leukocytes and myofibers close to the site from the Visium myofibers.
 PC2 highlights the center of the injury site and some myofibers near the edge.
 PC3 highlights the muscle tendon junctions.
 PC4 does not seem to be informative; it might have picked up an outlier.

 It is also possible to run UMAP following the PCA, as is done for scRNA-seq.
-We do not recommend producing a UMAP since the procedure distorts distances, and does not respect either local or global structure in the data (Chari, Banerjee, and Pachter 2021).
+We do not recommend producing a UMAP since the procedure distorts distances, and does not respect either local or global structure in the data (Chari and Pachter 2023).
 However, for completeness, we show how to compute a UMAP below:

 plotUMAP(sfe_tissue, colour_by = "cluster")